UNFmontreal/toad/doc/toad/src/en/tasks/08-Atlasregistration.md

 ## Expected result(s) - Quality Assessment (QA)

-- Production of an image (png) of the B0 overlayed by brain mask and its boundaries
+- Production of an image (png) of atlases overlayed by brain mask.

 ## References